 • Lights flicker regularly

-• The fuse box is outdated
+• The fuse board is outdated

-• Electrical inspections highlight dangerous defects
+• Electrical inspections identify dangerous defects

-Rewiring improves safety, reliability and property value while ensuring compliance with current regulations.
-Experienced London Electrical Rewiring Experts can assess whether a full upgrade or targeted improvements are more suitable for your home.
+can assess whether a full upgrade or targeted improvements are more suitable for your property.

-Why EICR Certificates Are Important for Homeowners and Landlords
+Why EICR Certificates Are Important

 An Electrical Installation Condition Report (EICR) is a detailed inspection that assesses the safety and condition of a property’s electrical system.